 The GDPR regulations require many different things, the biggest of which is consent from your users if you want to log ANY data about them at all.
-This can be anything from their IP address and what pages they click on (For Google Analytics), to usernames and passwords to have an account on your site, down to incredibly strict regulations about how they can be ‘forgotten’.
-Generally, in short, these regulations are like so:
+This can be anything from their IP address and what pages they click on (For Google Analytics), to usernames and passwords to have an account on your site, down to strict regulations about how they can be ‘forgotten’.
+Generally, in short, these regulations are as such:

 In plain writing (No legal runarounds) the website must:

 - Tell them who you are when you request the data.

 - Say why you are processing their data, how long it will be stored, and who receives it.

 - Get their clear consent to process the data.
 (No by default checked boxes.)